The New England region has long been a center for the global financial services industry.

-In recent years, the Financial Services Committee has worked closely with the New England congressional delegation, especially those in high-ranking positions on the key committees of jurisdiction in the U.S. House and Senate, to promote policies that will enhance the viability of financial services as a critical regional economic driver.
-Some examples of recent advocacy activity are detailed below.
-For more information about the New England Council Financial Services Committee, please contact Chris Averill.
+In recent years, the Financial Services Committee has worked closely with the New England congressional delegation to promote policies that will enhance the viability of financial services as a critical regional economic driver.
+Several policy issues that the Committee has focused on include promoting retirement savings, regulation of the banking industry, insurance and liability policy, tax reform and financial technology development.

 The Committee is co-chaired by Jim Febeo, Senior Vice President and Head of Government Relations at Fidelity Investments, and Ed Kenealy, Executive Vice President, Chief Public Affairs Officer at Liberty Mutual Insurance.
 Griffin Doherty is the NEC staff liaison to the Committee.